LLNL/fudge/doc/sphinx/tutorial/index.rst

     * Add this export directive to your ``.bashrc`` file.
     * Alternatively, you can amend the ``sys.path`` variable to point to the directory containing the ``fudge`` python module *inside* any python script you write.

-OK, with that settled, you can start with the section on translating between ENDF and GNDS.
+With that settled, you can start with the section on translating between ENDF and GNDS.

 .. note::  If you find yourself lost, the Python interpretor has excellent built-in help
            (just type ``help( object )`` to learn about an object.
 Then, of course, there